Syphilis: Origin, spread and discovery

 Despite significant progress in tracing the presence of syphilis in past historic periods, definitive findings from paleopathology and aDNA studies are still lacking for the medieval period.
 Evidence from art is therefore helpful in settling the issue.
 Research by Marylynn Salmon has demonstrated that deformities in medieval subjects can be identified by comparing them to those of modern victims of syphilis in medical drawings and photographs.
 One of the most typical deformities, for example, is a collapsed nasal bridge called saddle nose.
 Salmon discovered that it appeared often in medieval illuminations, especially among the men tormenting Christ in scenes of the crucifixion.
-The association of saddle nose with men perceived to be so evil they would kill the son of God indicates the artists were thinking of syphilis, which is typically transmitted through sexual intercourse with promiscuous partners, a mortal sin in medieval times.
-One illuminator goes so far as to show a flagellant with an exposed penis, red at the tip as though infected with a syphilitic sore.
-Others show the deformed teeth associated with congenital syphilis—Hutchinson's incisors—or the eye deformity ptosis that often appears in victims of the disease.
+The association of saddle nose with evil is an indication that the artists were thinking of syphilis, which is typically transmitted through sexual intercourse with promiscuous partners, a mortal sin in medieval times.

 It remains mysterious why the authors of medieval medical treatises so uniformly refrained from describing syphilis or commenting on its existence in the population.
-Probably many confused it with other diseases such as leprosy (Hansen's Disease) or elephantiasis.
-The great variety of symptoms of treponematosis, the different ages at which the various diseases appears, and its widely divergent outcomes depending on climate and culture, would have added greatly to the confusion of medical practitioners, as indeed they did right down to the middle of the twentieth century.
+Many may have confused it with other diseases such as leprosy (Hansen's disease) or elephantiasis.
+The great variety of symptoms of treponematosis, the different ages at which the various diseases appear, and its widely divergent outcomes depending on climate and culture, would have added greatly to the confusion of medical practitioners, as indeed they did right down to the middle of the 20th century.
 In addition, evidence indicates that some writers on disease feared the political implications of discussing a condition more fatal to elites than to commoners.
 Historian Jon Arrizabalaga has investigated this question for Castile with startling results revealing an effort to hide its association with elites.